Receiving Verified Data

 Requirements

-- Install the CVS
+- Install the credential verification service

 - Create a presentation definition

-Receiving the CVS output
+Receiving the credential verification service output

 - You must modify the